david-pettifor-nd/django_cog/README.md

 Each task can be assigned as `Critical` (default `True`).
 This will cause the pipeline to halt should any critical task fail to execute.
 _NOTE_: Currently running tasks will be allowed to complete, but no new tasks of the same stage will launch, and no further stages of that pipeline will begin.

-This leaves the Pipeline in an `incomplete` state, so if the pipeline has been marked as "Prevent overlapping runs": the pipeline cannot be launched again until the incomplete pipeline run object has been deleted.
+This leaves the Pipeline in a `Failed` state, so if the pipeline has been marked as "Prevent overlapping runs": the pipeline cannot be launched again until the incomplete pipeline run object has been deleted.
+(See below about failed pipelines.)
+Once the last task of a failed pipeline completes, the task will update the Pipeline's `Completed On` timestamp to reflect when that last task completed.

 #### Error Handlers